Peter: Hey John, tell me and the audience who you are and what you do.

 John: But, yeah, that’s what I do.

 Peter: Can I ask you a question about that?
-So I hang out with a bunch of, like, crossfitters and people like that who would--or, like, functional fitness types--who would, if you asked them about the aesthetic side, they would probably say they’re not focused on aesthetics.
+So I hang out with a bunch of, like, functional fitness types who would, if you asked them about the aesthetic side, they would probably say they’re not focused on aesthetics.
 Even if kind of you talk to them a little bit and they’d be like: “Oh, you know, I want to look good naked,” because everyone kind of wants to look good naked.
 So, but they would say that they’re more focused on--let’s use a buzzword and say functional fitness.
 I’m curious, just because I don’t hang out with a lot of people who would, again, openly admit that they’re focused on aesthetics.
 You know, why are you focused on aesthetics?
 Like, what does that mean to you?
 Where did that come from?
 I’m just very curious.

 John: Oh, yeah, yeah.
 So, I mean, you know, I’ll be totally--I’m pretty blunt, I’m pretty honest.
 I think a lot of people that say they’re not focused on aesthetics are actually focused on aesthetics.